KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 • Acclivous motion toward wholeness

 Aligned motion is not externally imposed.
-It is inwardly discerned—
+It is inwardly discerned —
-Through the soul’s orientation
+through the soul’s orientation
-Toward harmonic synthesis.
+toward harmonic synthesis.

 Conversely, actions that:
 • Fracture
 • Divide
 • Degrade
-Are entropic expressions—
+are entropic expressions —
-Even if culturally justified
+even if culturally justified
-Or psychologically rationalized.
+or psychologically rationalized.

 This framework is:
 • Universal in structure